MustansirZia/mustansir.dev/content/posts/nextjs-with-ci-cd.md

 <br />
 <br />

-#### Please subscribe to my YouTube channel for my plan to do more of such recordings.
+#### Please subscribe to my YouTube channel as I plan to do more of such recordings.
 https://tinyurl.com/465stypj

 #### All the code for this project lives on this open source repository.